Marcus-Software/ms_map_utils/README.md

 - `trim` trim all Strings in a map _it's recursive_
 - `compact` remove all MapEntries thats values is `null` _it's recursive too_
+- `reduce` iterate all items in `Map` for reduce to a unique value returned from callback `ReduceFunction`.

 ## Usage